-Colour blindness tests and types of colour blindness
+Tests for colour vision defects and types of colour blindness

 Screening tests that can detect the presence of a colour vision problem

-Screening colour blind tests
+Screening colour vision tests

 The test is named after Japanese ophthalmologist Shinobu Ishihara (1879-1963), who devised the procedure and first published a description of it in 1917.